By Nilda Callañaupa Alvarez

 Published in cooperation with the Center for Traditional Textiles of Cusco

-Hundreds of full-color photos and fascinating vintage photos show the weavers at work, from shearing wool to dyeing and spinning to weaving.
-Pattern motifs representing flora, fauna, geographical features, farm tools, and more are cataloged and explained.
-The role of special textiles in the rituals and festivals of the community is documented.
-The evolution of weaving over four generations is told in the voices of the Elders of Chinchero.
+Hundreds of vintage and fascinating full-color photos illustrate this bilingual book that explores the traditional weavers of Chinchero, Peru, at work on their traditional dress and costume.
+From shearing the wool and dyeing and spinning the yarn to the final weaving on traditional backstrap looms, all the aspects of this traditional art are detailed, and pattern motifs representing flora, fauna, geographical features, farm tools, and more are cataloged and explained.
+The role of special textiles in the rituals and festivals of the community is documented and the evolution of weaving over four generations is told in the voices of the elders of Chinchero.

 from Library Journal

 “The armchair traveler, who might never otherwise visit Peru’s remote weaving centers, will be amazed at the variety of designs that makes it possible for a knowledgeable observer to identify peoples’ native villages by the style of their woven and knitted attire.”

 ” . . .
 As with other Thrums books this is a combination of beautiful illustrations, details and intriguing information.
 It is clear that the author knows and enjoys textiles and wishes to spread her love of the subject to a much wider public.”